social-streets/the-slice/site-template/src/data/articles/whole-fresh-roman-road-bow-opens.md

   - "features"
 featuredImage: "/images/Whole-Fresh-Roman-Road-Oya-Ibraham-Ilha-Ibraham-Oya-Doldur-9.jpg"
 author: "siva-thangarajah"
-excerpt: "When you walk towards Whole Fresh, the first thing you notice is fruits and vegetables lining the front of the shop enticingly in rustic, wooden buckets to attract passers-by.
+description: "When you walk towards Whole Fresh, the first thing you notice is fruits and vegetables lining the front of the shop enticingly in rustic, wooden buckets to attract passers-by.
 There are also shelves of olive oil, vinegar and every other imaginable condiment, herbs and other deli-style items.
 There is a constant cool breeze from the refrigerators and the sound of soft jazz wafting over from the shop radio."
 ---

 We talk to the family behind the ever-popular Best Food Centre London on Roman Road in Bow and their latest addition to their food empire, Whole Fresh.